srinandan/DevJam/Appendix/Appendix 4 - Microgateway/README.md

 Log in to your organization on Apigee Edge.

--   Select APIs &gt; API Proxies from the top menu.
+-   Select APIs > API Proxies from the top menu.
 -   In the API Proxies page, click + API Proxy.
 -   In the dialog, configure the proxy as follows:
     -   Starting Point Type: **Backend Service**